bumble-tech/appyx/documentation/how-to-use-appyx/quick-start.md

 class RootNode(
     buildContext: BuildContext
 ) : ParentNode<Routing>(
-    routingSource = TODO("We will come back to this in Step 4"), buildContext = buildContext
+    navModel = TODO("We will come back to this in Step 4"), buildContext = buildContext
 ) {
 ```